cyclus/cyclus.github.com/source/cep/cep25.rst

 final value given a collection of entities' input.
 Again, this CEP provides a default rule, which is to take the final preference value, unperturbed, through the adjustment process.
-However, any rule that takes as an argument the adjustment history datastructure and provides a final preference value is valid in this methodology.
-Of course, different rules must be implemented as they are required.
+However, any rule that takes as an argument the adjustment history data structure and provides a final preference value is valid in this methodology.
+Of course, different rules may be implemented as they are required.

 This CEP does not explicitly provide an user-facing interface for adjusting